What do you do to help you find balance in your work day?

 As I sit for most of my day (which is not in my nature), I’ve found that I need to take the time to reset and burn up that excess energy!

-Now I work with two colleagues, who are keen runners.
-In recent months, we have started our own running club.
+I work with two colleagues, who are keen runners and we have started our own running club.
 We run twice a week in our lunch break around the Brisbane river.
 We’re not the only ones, either.
 We have other members of our team who take time out on their own to visit the gym or buddy up.
 I’ve found this time out of the office is beneficial in many ways:

 - It gives us time to connect outside of work